 Target Zero was a programme of work to provide guidance on the design and construction of sustainable, low and zero carbon buildings in the UK.
 Five non-domestic building types were analysed: a large distribution warehouse, an out-of-town supermarket, a secondary school, a high-rise office block and a mixed-use (office and hotel) building.
 The project was completed in 2011.

 Target Zero was the largest and most comprehensive study undertaken to date to assess and compare the sustainability performance of new non-domestic buildings in the UK.
 All building and alternative structural options, energy efficiency measures and renewable energy technologies analysed were independently costed.

 Target Zero was undertaken by a consortium of leading organisations in the field of sustainable construction: AECOM and The Sweett Group with steel construction expertise provided by Tata Steel Europe RD&T and the Steel Construction Institute (SCI).

 Full results and guidance from the programme are freely available.
 This article provides a summary of the methodology, results and the key findings from the study.

 Target Zero methodology

-Using recently constructed, typical buildings as benchmarks, Target Zero investigated three specific, priority areas of sustainable construction:
+Using typical buildings, all constructed just prior to the beginning of the project, as benchmarks, Target Zero investigated three specific, priority areas of sustainable construction:

 - Operational carbon - how operational energy use and associated carbon emissions can be reduced by incorporating appropriate and cost-effective energy efficiency measures and low and zero carbon (LZC) technologies, and whether operational carbon emissions are influenced by alternative structural forms

-- BREEAM assessments - how ‘Very Good’, ‘Excellent’ and ‘Outstanding’ BREEAM (2008) ratings can be achieved at lowest cost;
+- BREEAM assessments - how ‘Very Good’, ‘Excellent’ and ‘Outstanding’ BREEAM (2008) ratings could be achieved at lowest cost;

 - Embodied carbon - quantification of the embodied carbon of buildings particularly focussing on different structural forms.